vinayak1406/Systemic/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please contact us at support@bloomscroll.com.
+This project is open source and can be changed as per need.